 — 3 years of approved sea service.

-(b) Qualifying service for endorsement of basic certificate of competency for “Trading” or “Fishing” endorsements —
+(b) Qualifying service for annotation of basic certificate of competency for “Trading” or “Fishing” —

-— 6 months of approved service in the industry (i.e. trading or fishing) in vessels of less than 80 metres in length engaged in operations appropriate to the endorsement, including 3 months obtained within the preceding 5 years.
+— 6 months of approved service in the industry (i.e. trading or fishing) in vessels of less than 80 metres in length engaged in operations appropriate to the annotation, including 3 months obtained within the preceding 5 years.

 Notes: Candidates may take Parts B-1 and B-2 of the examination after completing one-half of the qualifying service.
 However Part C may be attempted only after all the qualifying service is acquired.